-Commercial General Liability per occurrence \$ 1,000,000 Commercial General Liability aggregate 2,000,000 Commercial General Liability Personal and Advertising Injury 1,000,000 Products/Completed Operations aggregate 2,000,000 Excess/Umbrella per occurrence and aggregate 2,000,000 Building and Building Personal Property 200,000 Fire Damage 300,000 Medical Expenses (any one person) 15,000
+Commercial General Liability per occurrence \$ 1,000,000 Commercial General Liability aggregate 2,000,000 Commercial General Liability Personal and Advertising Injury 1,000,000 Products/Completed Operations aggregate 2,000,000 Excess/Umbrella per occurrence and aggregate 2,000,000 Sexual/Physical Abuse or Molestation per occurrence and aggregate 1,000,000 Employee Benefits Liability per occurrence and aggregate 1,000,000 Stop Gap Liability per occurrence and aggregate 1,000,000 Rental 100,000 Medical Expenses (any one person) 5,000

-The Academy owns no real estate, but leases a facility located at 803 Water Street, Toledo, Ohio.
+For fiscal year 2011, the Academy leased a facility located at 803 Water Street, Toledo, Ohio.
+The Academy purchased this facility on June 30, 2011.

-Settlements have not exceeded insurance coverage in any of the past three years and there have been no significant reductions in insurance coverage from fiscal year 2009.
+Settlements have not exceeded insurance coverage in any of the past three years and there have been no significant reductions in insurance coverage from fiscal year 2010.